MaxPleaner/youtube-audio-downloader/README.md

 Once installed, enter `youtube-audio` in a terminal and follow the instructions that show up there.

+Press control + C to quit at any time.

 ## Notes

 Usually `control+V` doesn't work to paste inside terminals, so to avoid typing out long URLs right click in the terminal and press paste or try `control+shift+V`.
 Also, on some systems (like OSX), text highlighted in the terminal will automatically be copied (overwriting what was already copied), which can be annoying if it happens unexpectedly.